Written by KamalaUpdated on February 22, 2018in Poriyal

 Directions

-Add turmeric powder to the bengal gram dhal and cook till soft.
+• Season the bengal gram dhal with turmeric powder and cook until it’s soft.

 all your recipes are my favourite. as i’m a working women your recipe helps a lot.